 Don’t bring anything for your downstairs part.
 The hospital will have EVERYTHING you need.
 Underwear, huge pads, spray, cream, sitz bath, etc… but DO have padsicles ready for when you get home.
 Don’t know what those are?
 Get a sanitary napkin, open it up, put witch hazel and aloe vera on it, then close it back up and put it in the freezer.
 Someone can make them for you while you’re in the hospital, or you can make them before you go in.

-Was there anything that was a must have for you that’s not on this list?
+Is there something you’re thinking of bringing that wasn’t on the list?
+Or if you already gave birth once before, was there anything that was a must have for you that’s not on this list?
 Go ahead and share!

 Twin Mama Out,